Fermo Stella: Biography

 Born in Caravaggio, he was a pupil or a follower of Gaudenzio Ferrari.
 Collaboration is suggested as early as circa 1510 with Gaudenzio.
-Documents show they worked together in Morbegno in 1522.
+Documents show they worked together in Morbegno on the Ancona dell'Assunta (1514-1516) and in 1522.
 Fermo has left a number of sacred subjects throughout the north Lombardy and east Piedmont, including at the Sacro Monte of Varallo, where he worked alongside Bernardino Lanino circa 1530.

 He painted the Polyptych of St Ambrose (1547) for the church of Sant'Ambrogio, Omegna.
 He also appears to have painted the Polyptych in the church of Sant'Alessandro della Croce, Bergamo.